signalfx/splunk-otel-js-web/INSTALLING.md

 ## Placement elsewhere on page

 Because our `document-load` information comes from the browser's `performance` APIs, you can place the same `<script>` tags nearly anywhere in your page and we will still be able to report information about the document-load sequence.
 Per the above notes on [data completeness](#data-completeness), this will cause some data to be missing.
-If not the `<head>`, the next best places for our sript initialization are (in priority order):
+If not the `<head>`, the next best places for our script initialization are (in priority order):
 - Just before the initialization of any third-party `<script>` or `<iframe>`.
 - Just before the first `<script>` of your app
 - At the bottom of the page (e.g., just before `</body>`)